Proboštov: Geography

 Proboštov is located about 12 km west of Ústí nad Labem.
 The municipality is located north of Teplice and is urbanistically fused with this city.
 It lies mostly in the Most Basin.
 The northernmost part of the municipal territory lies in the Ore Mountains and includes the highest point of Proboštov at 404 m above sea level.
 The stream Modlanský potok flows through the municipality.

 History

 The first written mention of Proboštov is from 1156, when Queen Judith of Thuringia donated the village to the Benedictine monastery in Teplice.
 The monastery owned the village until the Hussite Wars, when the Hussites burned down the monastery.
 The estate changed owners several times until 1512, when it was acquired by the Waldstein family.
 During the 16th century, the village was settled by German settlers.
 Proboštov was badly damaged during the Thirty Years' War and recovered only slowly.

-The railway near Proboštov was built in 1858 and the area became industrialized.
+The railway near Proboštov was built in 1858 and the area became industrialised.
 Czechs from the hinterland began to move into the village and formed a large minority.